Cancers and Specialties

 How are genitourinary cancers diagnosed?

-Risk factors for kidney, testicular and bladder cancers
+Risk factors for developing genitourinary cancers

 Common risk factors include: